LPG Absorption vs DC Compressor in Detail

 Even though there are 3 ways to power a fridge (LPG, 240V AC, 12/24/V DC), there are only 2 main types of low-power cooling systems, Absorption and Compressor.

-Absorption Fridges, like our XD70, perform their best when they are primarily operated on LPG or 240V in a stable and level situation, like in a houseboat, cabin, farm or camp site.
+Absorption Fridges perform their best when they are operated on LPG or 240V in a stable and level situation, like in a house, cabin, farm or camp site.
 The benefit of an LPG fridge is you only need to invest in a bottle of gas and you are up and running for weeks or months at a time - so the up-front costs are minimal.

 A compressor fridge uses electricity to run a low-power compressor, which in turn pumps the refrigerant through the cooling system.